Stanford Junior and Infant School

 All children are entitled to develop spiritually, morally and as members of their community and the wider community.

 At Stanford we ensure the pursuit of excellence in order to prepare our children as world citizens of the 21st Century.
 We recognize our children need high levels of literacy and numeracy and a strong understanding of the curriculum.
 We also plan opportunities for the children to know about keeping safe, linked to the KCSiE document.
 We also plan for and promote British values, (Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those of different faiths and beliefs) ensuring that children are aware of their rights and responsibilities as a UK citizen.
+We ensure pupils have powerful knowledge to help them think about and create the world they want to live in.

 The wellbeing agenda is at the heart of Stanford’s curriculum.
 Pupils’ spiritual, moral, social and cultural development is outstanding.
 Pupils show themselves to be deep thinkers.
 They are able to empathise with the feelings and actions of others, seeing points of views and beliefs other than their own.
 Particularly in RE and PSHE, they show a keen interest in ethical issues and are able to apply their personal values to situations, giving reasons for their decisions and actions.
 They are ready to question arguments and situations.
 In recognising the development of the whole child the pastoral support given to children so they can access the curriculum is strong.
 Nurture provision sits at heart of our school and the curriculum page as this allows vulnerable children to access their learning and curriculum entitlement.
 The school has various systems which support the emotional and mental well-being of children and provides signposting to their parents.